mishka/ULEZ-ComplianceChecker/README.md

 Works as both a **CLI quick-check tool** and an **importable library** that returns structured JSON data for use in other programs.

+(Outdated screenshot from previous version but you should get the gist of it)
 ![Example Outputs](https://raw.githubusercontent.com/mishka/ULEZ-ComplianceChecker/main/example.png)

 ---